mervecinar/Unet-Semantic-Segmentation-with-PyTorch-on-Cityscapes-Dataset/README.md

 Key Features:<br>

 Dataset: The Cityscapes dataset, a widely used benchmark for urban scene understanding, comprising high-quality images with pixel-level annotations for various classes.<br>
+You can access the dataset from https://www.kaggle.com/datasets/dansbecker/cityscapes-image-pairs <br>

 Model Architecture: An encoder-decoder Unet model designed for multiclass semantic segmentation.
 The encoder captures high-level features, while the decoder generates segmented output maps.<br>